oduwsdl/archivenow/README.rst

 Archive Now (**archivenow**) currently is configured to push resources into three public web archives.
 You can easily add more archives by writing a new archive handler (e.g., ia_handler.py) and place it inside the folder "handlers".

+As explained below, this library can be used through:
+- CLI
+- Web Service
+- Python

 Installing
 ----------
 The latest release of **archivenow** can be installed using pip: